bartoszgebarowski/guess-a-word/README.md

 - Contrast errors test
 - Aria labels implementation test
 - Alt attribute implementation test
-- SweetAlert2 popup boxes tests, where certain compromises had to be made
+- SweetAlert2 popup boxes tests

+Due to how the SweetAlert2 library is constructed, certain compromises had to be made regarding the structure and styling of alerts.
+All manual changes were made by prioritizing accessibility rather than visual expression and consistency.

 ### Lighthouse testing